aritraroy24/zotero-notification/README.md

 4. Select the zip file you uploaded and click "Unzip Archive".

-5. After the files have been unzipped, delete the `.editorconfig` and `unzipper.php` files from your `public_html` folder.
+5. After the files have been unzipped, delete the `.editorconfig`, `unzipper.php` and the `zotero-notification-main.zip` files from your `public_html` folder.

+6. Navigate to the `zotero-notification-main` folder inside your `public_html` folder and move all the files from this folder to the `public_html` folder.

+7. Delete the `zotero-notification-main` folder.

 For more visualized information, refer to this [000webhost forum thread](https://www.000webhost.com/forum/t/how-to-unzip-files-using-unzipper/51626).